Apply Now for IT-Ready Technical Support at Our Online Campus

 |2022 Summer Evening Session||June 6 - September 29, 2022||Applications open January 7 - May 7, 2022|

 |2022 Fall Morning Session||August 8 - November 30, 2022||Applications open March 11 - July 9, 2022|

 |2022 Fall Evening Session||August 8 - November 30, 2022||Applications open March 11 - July 9, 2022|

 Our classroom-based sessions of IT-Ready Technical Support are for 8 weeks with live instruction from 9am-4pm Monday-Friday.
 However, through our Online Campus, we also have another version of our curriculum which extends over 16 weeks but with classes in only three-hour sessions per day as noted above.

-Applications for our classes are open to residents of these states: AK, AR, AZ, CA, CO, CT, DE, FL, HI, ID, IL, IN, KS, KY, LA, MA, MD, ME, MN, MS, NE, NH, NJ, NY, NC, OH, OR, PA, SC, SD, TN, UT, VT, VA, WA, WI, WV and WY.
+Applications for our classes are open to residents of these states: AK, AR, AZ, CA, CO, DE, FL, HI, ID, IL, IN, KS, KY, LA, MA, MD, ME, MN, MS, NE, NH, NJ, NY, NC, OH, OR, PA, SD, TX, UT, VT, VA, WA, WI, WV and WY.
 Other states and territories will be added in the future.

 Students are required to be on time every day; the program allows only one absence and three tardies.
 Employers expect their staff to be on time, and we expect the same of our students in order to prepare you for your tech career.

 In our IT-Ready Technical Support program, hosted at our Online Campus, you’ll learn technical skills to successfully pass both parts of the CompTIA A+ certification exam, one of the leading industry certifications for landing a job on an IT help desk and launching your tech career, according to research firms like Burning Glass.
 You’ll also receive targeted professional development to refine critical business skills, such as communication, conflict management, teamwork, critical thinking and problem solving.